Sweden Democrats: Isolation in parliament

 Both before and after the 2010 Swedish general election all the major parties, including the Swedish Social Democrats and the Moderate Party, declared they would not collaborate or work with the Sweden Democrats.
 The move was described by international pundits as an unofficial cordon sanitaire.
 The policy of non-cooperation was kept in place for the 2014 Swedish general election.
-However, at a local level other parties from the Moderates to the Left Party have collaborated or voted in favour of SD initiatives.
 Following the 2018 general election, which saw the disintegration of the centre-right Alliance, Christian Democrats leader Ebba Busch and Moderates leader Ulf Kristersson signaled an end to the non-cooperation policy and began talks with the SD.
 The policy of non-cooperation was officially scrapped by the Moderates, Christian Democrats and The Liberals for the 2022 election when all four parties signed the Tidö Agreement.

 Media boycotts

 The Sweden Democrats have complained about difficulties buying advertising space before elections due to the media banning the party from advertising and have accused media outlets of political bias and trying to censor or limit the party's campaign messages during elections.
 This has been criticised by free speech organisations in Sweden and abroad.
 On 16 June 2006, Dagens Nyheter and Svenska Dagbladet decided to stop their boycott.
 Expressen, however, still retains a ban on Sweden Democrat advertising.
 During the 2010 Swedish general election, broadcaster TV4 refused to air a Sweden Democrats campaign video which depicted a Swedish pensioner being outrun by burka-clad women with prams.
 TV4's decision was criticized by both free speech advocates and politicians from Denmark, including by Danish People's Party leader Pia Kjærsgaard, Venstre and the Conservative People's Party (the latter of whom reacted to TV4's decision to ban the video by calling for international election observers to be sent to Sweden), and by members of the Norwegian Progress Party who called the decision a "violation of democratic rules".
 The SD subsequently uploaded the video to YouTube where it was viewed over a million times.
 Swedish political journalist Hanne Kjöller argued that attempts to censor the SD in 2010 by the media and left-wing protest groups ultimately backfired and ended up emboldening their support by giving them more publicity.